wting/gitsessions.vim/README.md

 ## Description

-Automatically saves and loads sessions based on git repository and branch name *after* the first manual save.
+Automatically saves and loads [sessions][mks] based on git repository and branch name *after* the first manual save.

 If the current directory is not in a subdirectory of a git repository, then the